-Trap and transfer involves trapping deer in a specific area and physically moving them to another location.
+Trap and transfer involve trapping deer in a specific area and physically moving them to another location.
 There are several techniques for trapping deer, including box traps, Clover traps, netted cage traps, drive nets, drop nets, rocket nets, corral traps, net guns, and immobilization drugs delivered through a dart.
-This strategy is labor-intensive, costly, and impractical at large scales due to poor survival of translocated individuals, a lack of suitable relocation sites, and the risk of spreading disease.
+This strategy is labor-intensive, costly, and impractical at large scales due to potentially poor survival of translocated individuals, a lack of suitable relocation sites, and the risk of spreading disease.
 Most states ban the translocation of deer due to concern about the spread of disease and the potential for injury to trapped animals.
 This practice may not be permitted in some jurisdictions (e.g., Virginia).
 Consult your local Wildlife Management Authority.

-Trap and euthanasia involves trapping deer and euthanizing the animal according to methods approved by the American Veterinary Medical Association.
+Trap and euthanasia involve trapping deer and euthanizing the animal according to methods approved by the American Veterinary Medical Association.
 Deer are baited to a trap site and captured using box traps, Clover traps, drop nets, or rocket nets.
 Once captured, deer are anesthetized and immobilized prior to euthanasia.
 Trap and euthanasia methods are labor intensive and more expensive than other management strategies.
 This practice may not be permitted in some jurisdictions (e.g., Virginia).
 Consult your local Wildlife Management Authority.

 Because deer populations range over multiple parcels or farms, management of deer numbers often cannot be implemented effectively on a single property.
-Research clearly indicates that greater success in attaining population objectives can be achieved by developing and implementing a comprehensive Community-Based Deer Management Program, especially in environments where traditional management methods are not an option.
+Research clearly indicates that greater success in attaining population objectives can be achieved by developing and implementing a comprehensive Community-Based Deer Management Program, especially in environments where traditional population management methods are not an option.
 Under this program, the state Fish and Wildlife authority cooperates with municipal, county, and, if applicable, other federal agencies to provide technical assistance in developing alternative deer management options.
-Some options include employing sharpshooting, noise-suppressed firearms, and methods that otherwise might not be allowed under traditional hunting approaches.
-State authorities can issue permits to conduct special deer management in areas where regulated hunting is not possible or deemed safe.
+Some options include employing baiting and sharpshooting, use of noise-suppressed firearms, and other methods that otherwise would not be legal under traditional hunting approaches.
+State authorities can issue permits to conduct special deer management activities in areas where regulated hunting is not possible or deemed safe.
 This practice may not be permitted in some jurisdictions.
-Consult your local Wildlife Management Authority.

 Regulated hunting involves the use of hunters to harvest deer in accordance with defined seasons, bag limits, and population objectives.
 Hunting legally takes place during any of the various deer hunting seasons (archery, muzzleloaders, shotguns, and general firearms) established by the state Fish and Wildlife authority.
-Regulated hunting is the most cost-effective and efficient method to manage deer populations and is the only means to manipulate deer numbers statewide.
+Regulated hunting is the most cost-effective and efficient method to manage deer populations and is the only effective means to manipulate deer numbers statewide.
 See your state Fish and Wildlife authority for details on when the regulated season is open.
+Many states offer additional deer tags ("bonus tags") to farmers who then distribute them to hunters who offer to harvest additional deer beyond what normally would be allowed on an individual's hunting license.
+Check with your local wildlife authority to see if this option is available.

-Permits to Shoot, commonly referred to as a "Depredation Permit" or "Kill Permit," are issued by the state

-Fish and Wildlife authority to owners or lessees of land who are experiencing crop damage.
+Permits to Shoot, commonly referred to as a "Depredation Permit" or "Kill Permit," are issued by the state Fish and Wildlife authority to owners or lessees of land who are experiencing crop damage.
 These special permits are highly variable among jurisdictions, but, where available, allow growers a mechanism to manage damage situations during times of the year when the regulated hunting season is closed and "take" normally would not be allowed.
 Depredation permits can help regulate local deer populations, particularly in areas that receive only limited hunting pressure (i.e., farms surrounded by residential properties).
 For more information or to apply for a depredation permit, contact your state Fish and Wildlife authority.